Maximize Your Success: The Ultimate RFP Response Template Guide

 3. Differentiated method: "Using AI-powered content matching instead of manual search"

-4. Proof point: "Validated across 12 enterprise customers in 2024"
+4. Proof point: "Validated across enterprise customers"

 Personalization at Scale: The 80/20 Content Strategy

-Teams winning 15+ RFPs quarterly use this approach:
+Teams winning multiple RFPs use this approach:

 80% standardized, compliance-grade content: